 What to bring on safari

 We provide a packing list as part of your final itinerary but you’ll find a general idea on what to pack and take on safari right here.
 This includes some top tips and hints.
 Also ideas on footwear, clothing, luggage, a toiletry/medicine bag and photo kit.
+(Do make a note of these simple safari planning notes, also this set of safari FAQ’s)

 Think light, sensible and comfortable!